 General

 Certain properties in this specification specify the location of a file.
 SARIF represents a file location with a fileLocation object.
 The most important member of a fileLocation object is its uri property (§3.4.2).
 If the uri property contains a relative reference (the term used in [RFC 3986] for what is commonly called a “relative URI”), the uriBaseId property (§3.4.3) can sometimes be used to resolve the relative reference to an absolute URI.

+Constraints

+At least one of the uri property (§3.4.3) or the fileIndex property (§3.4.5) SHALL be present; they MAY both be present.

+NOTE: Providing both uri and fileIndex makes the log file more readable at the expense of increased size.
+Providing only fileIndex reduces log file size but makes it less readable to an end user, who has to determine the URI by locating the file object (§3.20) at the index within run.files (§3.12, §3.12.11) specified by fileIndex.

 uri property